More about: Day Trips to Florence from Rome

 Marvel at the Cattedrale di Santa Maria del Fiore (the Duomo)

-Florence 's grandiose cathedral is a proud symbol of the city and its dome, a testament to the artistic and technical greatness of Brunelleschi, who devised a new architectural structure to create a double vault, which can be visited on a tour of the Duomo.
+Florence' s grandiose cathedral is a proud symbol of the city and its dome, a testament to the artistic and technical greatness of Brunelleschi, who devised a new architectural structure to create a double vault, which can be visited on a tour of the Duomo.

-Visit the David at the Galleria dell'Accademia
+Visit to the David in the Galleria dell'Accademia

 In this gallery you can see numerous works of art such as religious triptychs, a lush sculpture room full of busts and even admire original musical instruments of the time.

-Stroll around Piazza della Signoria
+Stroll through Piazza della Signoria

 The Fountain of Neptune is another architectural marvel located in the square, along with major buildings such as the Court of Goods, the Uguccioni Palace or the Loggia della Signoria, a Gothic-style portico that today serves as an open-air museum sheltering the sculptures in the square.